nmsteve/AP2/samples/python/scenarios/a2a/human-present/soho-ap2/README.md

 ### 2. Configure Environment

+Go back to the repository root,

-Create a `.env` file in the repository root:
+Create a `.env` file:

 ```bash
 # Google API Key for Gemini LLM